-- name is the name of a SUBROUTINE subprogram. - a is an actual argument that is being supplied to the SUBROUTINE subprogram.
+a is an actual argument that is being supplied to the SUBROUTINE subprogram.
 The argument may be a variable, array element, array name, Hollerith constant, or arithmetic or logical expression.
-Each a may also be of the form &n: where n is a statement number
+Each a may also be of the form &n: where n is a statement label

-If the alternate RETURN 'mechanism is not used, control will be returned to the first executable statement following the CALL statement upon execution of the RETURN statement in the subroutine.
+If the alternate RETURN mechanism is not used, control will be returned to the first executable statement following the CALL statement upon execution of the RETURN statement in the subroutine.
 Examples of calling sequences to subroutines are shown below.